DataDog/integrations-extras/ilert/README.md

 ### Service Checks

-ilert integration does not include any service checks.
+The ilert integration does not include any service checks.

 ## Troubleshooting